 Bands generally travel with extension cords, but it’s a good idea to check with them beforehand if the distance will be more than 50 ft.

 Gratuity is always appreciated, but not expected.
 Tipping a band is generally more discretionary than gratuity in other industries (like restaurants, tour guides, taxis, etc) where those service providers essentially “work for tips”.
 Bands perform for the amount specified in the contract without the expectation of a specific tip amount or percentage.

 We support offering a gratuity if the band has exceeded expectations or if they have accommodated you in the planning process or at the event in a way that showed exemplary service.
 No amount is too small, and musicians will always consider any gratuity as a generous gesture from their client.
 But again, you are under no obligation to offer gratuity on top of the contracted payment balance.

-If you would like to offer gratuity, our experience has shown that anywhere from $20 to $100 per member of the band/crew is a reasonable range to consider, depending on the specifics of the contracted event.
+If you would like to offer gratuity, our experience has shown that anywhere from $20 to $100 per member of the band and crew is a reasonable range to consider, depending on the specifics of the contracted event.
 A gratuity can be provided directly to the bandleader at the event in cash or by check.

-We can provide general liability insurance coverage for the band ($1M/occurrence; $2M aggregate).
-If you, your organization or your venue require the band to carry insurance, please notify us no later than 30 days prior to your event.
+We provide general liability insurance coverage for every event.
+If you, your organization or your venue require a Certificate of Insurance, please contact our Support Team no later than 14 days prior to the date of that event.